pingcap/ossinsight/src/pages/about.md

 If you want to compare your own repository with others, just enter/select another repository's name in the selector which fixed on the top of analyze page.
 Then you will instantly get a comparative insight result, which can become a unique comparative analysis report after a simple processing.

 We recommend you try our **Geographical Distribution** and **Companies** sections on the [analysis page](https://ossinsight.io/analyze/pingcap/tidb).
-Here, we process personal public information from Github and display it with visual charts.
+Here, we process personal public information from GitHub and display it with visual charts.
 You can see which companies are contributing to the projects most, and you can also see how popular it is worldwide.

 ![user list](/img/screenshots/user_list.png)

-*\* Personal public information from Github*
+*\* Personal public information from GitHub*

 <table>
     <tr style={{ border:"none" }}>